hartwigmedical/documentation/data-access-request-application.md

 ### Part 7: Signing
 This section will only be available after your application is reviewed and approved for starting the official reviewing by our Scientific Board and Data Access Board.
-As there is only one log in available for each request, we tend to see that the main applicant lets other involved persons sign on their device.
+As there is only one log in available for each request, we tend to see that the applicant lets other involved persons sign on their device.
 If you are experiencing problems signing, please [contact us](https://www.hartwigmedicalfoundation.nl/contact/).

 ## Running into problems
 If you are somehow running into problems while filling in your Data Access Request application, do not hesitate to [contact us](https://www.hartwigmedicalfoundation.nl/contact/).